QSmally/QDB-Legacy/README.md

         this.Client = Client;
     }

-    // Returns all the administrators in this Manager get Administrators () {
+    // Returns all the administrators in this Manager. get Administrators () {
         return this.Cache.filter(User => User.Administrator);
     }